 Of course, this isn’t the only reason why some people have bad teeth.
-When you have recurring disease, after all, it’s a two-way street.
+When you have a recurring disease, after all, it’s a two-way street.
 A genetic predisposition to cavities might make you more likely to develop them.
 Also, the factors that have a great impact on cavity formation are the biting surface of the teeth and saliva composition.
 Some individuals who have more bicarbonate in their saliva can balance acids more efficiently.
-Other people have deep grooves on their teeth’ biting surface, which are cavity-prone compared to those with no grooves or only have minor grooves.
+Other people have deep grooves on their teeth’s biting surface, which are cavity-prone compared to those with no grooves or those who only have minor grooves.
 In the latter case, dental sealants can absolutely inhibit cavities.
 Sealants cover or fill the grooves where cavities may develop.

-Also, neglecting to brush and floss regularly will probably make it easier for you to end up with cavities.
+Also, neglecting to brush and floss regularly will probably make it easier for one to end up with cavities.
 Because 60% of your risk of cavity-prone teeth is genetic, you must know how cavities are hereditary.

-So why do some people have bad teeth?
+So, why do some people have bad teeth?
 And what makes up a genetic predisposition to cavities?
 Let’s look into the ways cavity-prone teeth are genetic.

 When you think of genetics and dental health, the first thing that probably comes to mind is how strong or weak your teeth may be.
 And in a way, this is true.
 Your genes, after all, do determine several dental aspects.
 These include tooth enamel health, saliva quality, and how your body reacts to the colonies of bacteria—good and bad—in your mouth.